-- Section 6quat(1) which is the principal mechanism used to provide relief for foreign taxes proved to be payable on income derived from a foreign source that is included in a resident's taxable income.
-Foreign taxes falling within this category do not qualify for the section 6quat(1C) deduction or the section 6quin rebate (see below). - Section 6quin which provides for relief for foreign taxes paid on South Africansourced service income included in a resident's taxable income.
-Foreign taxes falling within this category may also qualify for a deduction under section 6quat(1C) (see below) - in these circumstances the taxpayer may choose the rebate under section 6quin or the deduction under section 6quat(1C), not both.
+Section 6quat(1) which is the principal mechanism used to provide relief for foreign taxes proved to be payable on income derived from a foreign source that is included in a resident's taxable income.
+Foreign taxes falling within this category do not qualify for the section 6quat(1C) deduction or the section 6quin rebate (see below).